survivejs/react-book/manuscript/03_webpack_and_react.md

 ### JSX and Virtual DOM

 React provides a [high level API](https://facebook.github.io/react/docs/top-level-api.html) for generating virtual DOM.
 Generating complex structures using the API becomes cumbersome fast.
 Thus people usually don't write it by hand.
-Instead they use some intermediate format that is converted into it.
+Instead, they use some intermediate format that is converted into it.
 Facebook's [JSX](https://facebook.github.io/jsx/) is one popular format.

 JSX is a superset of JavaScript that allows you to mix XMLish syntax with JavaScript.
 Consider the example below: